FrankBijnen/MakeGmap/README.md

 - Install Java 64 Bits.
 Windows Offline (64-bits) https://www.java.com/nl/download/manual.jsp
 - Start the program.
 - Review the settings on the configuration tab.
-  - Check the Java version matches what you installed.
-A different, already installed, could be selected
+  - Check that the Java version matches your installed version.
+A different, already installed, Java could be selected.
   - For more info on a field, click on the label.
 Context help will be shown.
 - Click on Check Configuration to recheck the config.
 If the check is OK, the Project tab will be visible.
 - Now you can create maps.